Buprenorphine Hydrochloride (bue-pre-NOR-feen hye-droe-KLOR-ide), Naloxone Hydrochloride (nal-OX-one hye-droe-KLOR-ide)

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to buprenorphine or naloxone.
+Do not use this medicine if you have had an allergic reaction to buprenorphine or naloxone.

 How to Use This Medicine